ashish-egov/Claude-Report/Report.md

 ---

-## 6️⃣ Recommended Practice for Ongoing Improvements
+## 7️⃣ Recommended Practice for Ongoing Improvements

-It’s better to maintain a **dedicated `.md` file** to log changes and decisions, and update it periodically.
+Maintain a **dedicated `.md` file** to log changes and architectural decisions.
-This way, Claude Max (and future developers) will have a **clear, evolving view of the project context** and can provide more accurate, relevant refactoring suggestions.
+Updating it regularly ensures Claude Max (and future developers) always have **accurate project context**, enabling **better and more relevant refactoring suggestions**.

 ---